 Editing and updating is always a good idea, too; you can never make too many revisions.
 Cohen said that a business plan is "a document that is never complete."

 Templates and resources

 Additional templates and resources are available at the following sites:

-A side-by-side comparison of the best business plan writing software is available on our sister site Top Ten Reviews.
+A side-by-side comparison of the best software for writing business plans is available on our sister site Top Ten Reviews.